khk-abc/DynEscape---Dynamic-Escape/README.md

 DynEscape dataset: this is a perturbed dataset for toxicity detection.

-You also can access to this dataste from huggingface: https://huggingface.co/datasets/kkk3lll/DynEscape
+You also can access to this dataset from Hugging Face: https://huggingface.co/datasets/kkk3lll/DynEscape

 The paper has been published.
 Please cite the following paper if you would like to use this dataset.
 ```